mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 ## Worker Size

-We have already known the memory utilization by the single task.
-Although, how many tasks can be executed concurrently on the worker?
+We already know the memory utilization of the single task.
+Let's find out how many tasks can be executed concurrently on the worker.
 It depends on:
 * The type of *Apache Airflow* task
 * Allocatable memory on *Kubernetes* cluster